XiaoSong-CPE/XiaoSong-CPE.github.io/docs/english/Globe_Poverty.md

 In class, my teacher told us that the extreme poverty line is defined as having less than $1.25 a day to live on, but this data is long outdated.

 > In May 2020, the International Comparison Program (ICP) released new purchasing power parities (PPPs) based on price data collected in 176 economies in 2017.
 Poverty estimates are often updated with new PPP data to reflect new information on price differences across countries.
 Related statistics such as gross domestic product (GDP) are similarly updated with new PPPs.
 When switching to a different base year (in this case, 2017), two revisions are made.
 First, the consumption aggregate of each household is converted into dollars of the new base year using the new price information.
-Second, the poverty line used to assess whether a household is poor is also updated to the new base year. [^1]
+Second, the poverty line used to assess whether a household is poor is also updated to the new base year. ^[[Poverty and Shared Prosperity 2022 Report](https://openknowledge.worldbank.org/server/api/core/bitstreams/b96b361a-a806-5567-8e8a-b14392e11fa0/content)]

 ```mermaidjs
 timeline